-Fuel caps and vents are located on top of the wings.
 Fuel must be used from one tank at a time.
 For takeoff and landing, the fullest tank must be used.
 If both tanks are full, the left tank must be used at least for 30 minutes, because the fuel return line feeds into this tank.